 The lands comprising the Preserve were initially acquired as part of FRB.
-The FRB was designed by the ACOE to provide a structural approach to control flooding in the region.
+The FRB was designed by the USACE to provide a structural approach to control flooding in the region.
 The District assumed responsibility for land acquisition, and operation and maintenance of the completed works.
 As originally proposed, the FRB project included structural elements, such as levees, water control structures, and/or permanent "conservation pools."
 To accommodate the FRB project, the District acquired lands around the Hillsborough River up to an elevation of 40 feet to provide for protection during a 100-year flood.
-An earthen levee (Levee 112N) was constructed along the western boundary of the Preserve, which included monitoring water levels and retaining more water in the interior portions of the loop road.
-This was initiated in 1995, by the city of Tampa.
 The FRB plan included the development of recreational amenities.
 The District and the USACE agreed to cost share the development of these amenities.
-As part of their recreational use and management agreement with the District, the County covers the District's portion of the cost share agreement.
+As part of the recreational use and management agreement with the District, the County covers the District's portion of the cost share agreement with the USACE.